dreamingechoes/dreamingechoes.github.io/_posts/2015-11-23-physical-software-made-easy-with-arduino-and-ruby-on-rails.md

 One of the fields of computer engineering that attracts me the most is the physical software.
 Another is, as you can see on my page, the web development.
 So today we will combine both fields to have some fun.
 Let's go!

-## So.. what's the idea?
+## So... what's the idea?

 Thinking about combine both fields, the simplest and useful idea that I thought is to develop a kind of cheap system with which you could track the values of all the sensors placed in our house.
-The challenge is to keep the cost of the system below the 20 euros.
+The challenge is to keep the cost of the system below the 20€.

 Ok, so in order to accomplish the challenge, we'll need some hardware:

-* An Arduino board or compatible (around 5 euros on eBay).
+* An Arduino board or compatible (around 5€ on eBay).
-* A protoboard where connect all the components and some wires (easily no more than 5 euros on eBay).
+* A protoboard where connect all the components and some wires (easily no more than 5€ on eBay).
-* An ethernet adaptor for the Arduino board like the one used in this example, the ENC28J60 Ethernet chip (yes, around 5 euros on eBay).
+* An ethernet adaptor for the Arduino board like the one used in this example, the ENC28J60 Ethernet chip (again, around 5€ on eBay).
-* Some kind of sensor to get measures of your physical environment like the one used in this example, a DHT11 Temperature and humidity sensor (below 2 euros on eBay).
+* Some kind of sensor to get measures of your physical environment like the one used in this example, a DHT11 Temperature and humidity sensor (below 2€ on eBay).

-So the final cost is around 17/18 euros, under the 20 euros limit.
+So the final cost is around 17/18€, under the 20€ limit.
 Yeah!
 Well, we already have the hardware, but we need the software where all the data are going to be stored in order to be able to track all this measures.
 And what better way to do this than with an application in Ruby on Rails?

 ## Let's build our simple Rails application